andrey-ushakov/esc_pos_bluetooth/README.md

 The library allows to print receipts using a Bluetooth printer.
 For WiFi/Ethernet printers, use [esc_pos_printer](https://github.com/andrey-ushakov/esc_pos_printer) library.

 ## Tested Printers
 Here are some [printers tested with this library](printers.md).
-Please add your models you have tested to maintain and improve this library and help others to choose the right printer.
+Please add the models you have tested to maintain and improve this library and help others to choose the right printer.

 ## Generate a Ticket